Skip to main content

 namestringUnique identifier.
 Used in logs, history, and as a reference in chains

-eventstringOne of the eight event types
+eventstringOne of the nine event types

 promptstringThe prompt to send as inline text.
 Required unless prompt_file is specified